houssam101/labExpressJS/README.md

 Before anything : `npm install` && `chmod 755 bin/*`

 - `./bin/build` to compile the coffee code to javascript
-- `./bin/populatedb` to add some metrics in the db
+- `./bin/populatedb` to add some users and metrics in the db
 - `./bin/start` to run the code

 To run the application for Windows OS, run the following command line ".\node_modules\.bin/nodemon src\app.coffee".

+Note: Remplace / by \ if commands are not running.